xlnfinance/xln/README.md

 * Trustless asset exchange (atomic offchain swaps) by 2020

-## Simnet
+## Local Simulation

-Look into `simulate` and install ttab for convenient debugging.
+Look into `./simulate` and install ttab for convenient debugging.

-Basically it creates new root member and copy-paste the folder into 8001, 8002 etc, folder name is the port for convenience.
+Basically it creates new root member and copy-pastes the folder into 8001, 8002 etc, folder name is the port for convenience.

-Latest Node.js is a must.
+1. Receiving money with faucet.

+Go to tab with a user and set credit limits, then click on faucet.
+This is uninsured money.

+2. Rebalances

+If you received more than your soft limit, soon this will be insured.

+3. Same hub payments

+Select another user, set credit limit, create invoice and give invoice to first user.
+It will route through same hub

+4. Cross hub payments

+Do the same but with another hub eg @jp and set credit limit.
+IMPORTANT: set credit lines between hubs too.
+If eu pays to jp, jp must trust @eu up to received amount.

+Then create a payment request.
+Pay this invoice with first user.

+5. Any problem with hub?
+Press start a dispute and see all your insured money credited to global balance.

+6. Try to set huge soft limit and then start dispute.
+Since all money is uninsured it will create a debt on the hub.
+Now when hub insures for someone else, debt will be paid.

+7. Look at Explorer to see rebalances real time.

 ## What is it?
 Docs?